OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

     ```TypeScript
     function main(workbook: ExcelScript.Workbook) {
-      // Add a new worksheet to store the email table
+      // Add a new worksheet to store the email table.
       let emailsSheet = workbook.addWorksheet("Emails");

       // Add data and create a table